ABA RULES AND REGULATIONS

 Die Young Award: This goes to the GM whose team had the highest ERA.

-Ruben Sierra Award: This goes to the biggest underachiever in the league; that is, the player with the biggest gap between his ABA performance and his performance in the previous summer development league season.
+Ruben Sierra Award: This goes to the biggest underachiever in the league; that is, the player with the biggest gap between his ABA performance and his performance in the previous MLB season.
 The Czar will accept nominations for this coveted prize.

-Willie Adams Award: This goes to the biggest over-achiever in the league; that is, the player who most dramatically exceeds his summer development league production.
+Willie Adams Award: This goes to the biggest over-achiever in the league; that is, the player who most dramatically exceeds his MLB production.
 The Czar will accept nominations for this coveted prize.

 Teams must be located in cities that do not have an MLB team.